FAIRmat-NFDI/nyaml/docs/index.md

 # nyaml documentation

-The `nyaml` tool offers a user-friendly command-line interface for converting between `XML` and `YAML` representations of NeXus definitions written in the NeXus Definition Language (NXDL).
-While the official NeXus definitions are maintained in `XML,` authoring them in `YAML` provides a more concise and readable alternative. `nyaml` bridges this gap, allowing developers to work in `YAML` while ensuring compatibility with the official `XML` format.
+The `nyaml` tool offers a user-friendly command-line interface for converting between XML and YAML representations of NeXus definitions written in the NeXus Definition Language (NXDL).
+While the official NeXus definitions are maintained in `XML,` authoring them in YAML provides a more concise and readable alternative. `nyaml` bridges this gap, allowing developers to work in YAML while ensuring compatibility with the official XML format.

 The tool supports both NeXus application definitions and base classes.
-It can be installed via `pip` and includes comprehensive documentation and tutorials to assist users in writing NeXus definitions using `YAML`.
+It can be installed via `pip` and includes comprehensive documentation and tutorials to assist users in writing NeXus definitions using YAML.

 <div markdown="block" class="home-grid">
 <div markdown="block">